 - Light cream cheese makes a cookie that is thin and crispy, but it sometimes gives an artificial aftertaste.

-- Parchment paper can be found in the grocery section with aluminum foil and reduces calories - you do not have to use grease or sprays of any kind - it is virtually nonstick.
+- Parchment paper can be found in the grocery section with aluminum foil and reduces calories, as it eliminates the need for grease or sprays of any kind; it is virtually nonstick.

 - These cookies are excellent to freeze.
 I like to always have a batch (or 2) on hand!

 Some of My Other Favorite Recipes